cloudblog004/fantasticfoodies/content/en/posts/829-how-to-prepare-award-winning-curry-doria.md

 1. Preheat oven to 200C.
 1. Heat Oil in a large frying pan, cook Onion and Garlic until aromatic, add Beef and Carrot, then add Mushrooms.
 Season with Salt and Curry Powder.
 Add Cooked Rice and combine well.
 1. To make White Sauce, heat Butter in a saucepan over medium heat until melted and foaming, add Flour and cook stirring until mixture bubbles.
 Slowly add Milk, stirring constantly until sauce boils and thickens.
-Season with Salt &amp; Pepper.
+Season with Salt & Pepper.
 1. Lightly oil a large ovenproof dish, place the rice mixture and pour the White Sauce over.
 Sprinkle with Cheeses, and bake for 25-30 minutes or until golden.
 1. Ready to serve and ENJOY!